keymetrics/doc-pm2/en/enterprise/guides/profiling.md

 ## Overview

 The profiling feature is a key feature that allow you to profile your applications at runtime.
-By profiling, we mean recording what's your application is doing, either in term of cpu or memory, for that we have three profilers availables :
+By profiling, we mean recording what's your application is doing, either in term of cpu or memory, for that we have three profilers availables:
  - CPU Profiler: Record how much time is spent in each function of your application
  - Heap Profiler: Track heap allocation made by each function of your application
- - Heap Snapshot (**not for production in nodejs, see Best Practices**): Allows to dump the content of the heap and see for each object why the GC didn't removed it.
+ - Heap Snapshot (**not for production in Node.js, see Best Practices**): Allows to dump the content of the heap and see for each object why the GC didn't removed it.

 Note that the Heap Snapshot in Golang doesn't have instability.

-Otherwise the CPU and Heap profilers are stable, you can use them safely even in production : they both run in parallel of your application code (in another thread), put simply your application run while the profiling is done.
+Otherwise the CPU and Heap profilers are stable, you can use them safely even in production: they both run in parallel of your application code (in another thread), put simply your application run while the profiling is done.

 The power of both of the profilers are that you can profile your application remotely, without cost, in production.
 You don't need to reproduce the problem in development anymore to pinpoint a memory leak for exemple.